TheCalculatorsHub

 The Animal Unit Month Framework

-The standard unit used to compare forage demand across different livestock types and sizes is the Animal Unit (AU).
-One AU is defined as a 1,000-pound cow with a calf, consuming approximately 26 pounds of dry matter forage per day.
-An Animal Unit Month (AUM) is the total forage consumed by one AU over 30 days, standardised at 780 pounds of dry matter.
-Cattle heavier than 1,000 pounds are assigned an AU equivalent greater than 1.0: a 1,200-pound cow equals 1.2 AUs and consumes 1.2 AUMs per month.
-The FAO guidelines on livestock density and land use confirm the AUM as the international standard for comparing carrying capacity across regions and production systems.
+One Animal Unit (AU) is a 1,000-pound cow with a calf, consuming approximately 26 pounds of dry matter forage per day.
+An Animal Unit Month (AUM) is the total forage consumed by one AU over 30 days, standardised at 780 pounds of dry matter; a 1,200-pound cow equals 1.2 AUs and consumes 1.2 AUMs per month.
+The FAO guidelines on livestock density and land use confirm the AUM as the international standard.
+The calculation divides total available forage (acres times annual dry matter production per acre times utilization rate) by monthly forage demand per AU to give total AUMs, then divides by grazing season length for maximum simultaneous stocking.

 Typical Forage Production and Stocking Rates by Region